 25. Evernote – As a productivity app, Evernote uses green as its resting color, to evoke a sense of stability and peace in its users.

-27. National Geographic – With its iconic yellow frame representing a window or portal to the world, National Geographic’s yellow is best associated with knowledge of wisdom.
+27. National Geographic – With its iconic bright yellow frame representing a window or portal to the world, National Geographic’s yellow is best associated with knowledge and wisdom.

 28. Bang & Olufsen – This high-end Danish consumer electronics company uses a sleek and warm color palette to represent its aesthetically pleasing and functional products, making for a great logo color combination.

-29. Spotify – the hip digital music service that everyone uses leverages the color green to likely represent freshness and vitality, something essential to a music brand.
+29. Spotify – The hip digital music service that everyone uses leverages the color green as its primary color to likely represent freshness and vitality, something essential to a music brand’s logo design.

 Inspired and want to get creating?
 Here’s how.

-- Open up the Piktochart editor, click on “Brand Colors” under your user drop down menu.
+1. Open up the Piktochart editor, and click on “Brand Colors” under your user drop-down menu.